Nuclei - Automated Vulnerability Scanning Tool

 Update

 It is recommended to update nuclei just after installation.
-You can use below command to update templates.
+You can use the below command to update templates.

 nuclei -update-templates